TonyBorovyk/AudioStore.app/README.md

 ## Description

-We are KPI students and decided to create an application as an educational project.
-This service provides many popular music tracks and a place where you can invite your friends to listen to music.
+We are KPI students and we've decided to create an application as an educational project.
+This service provides many popular music tracks and a place where you can invite your friends and listen to music.

 ## Main functionality:

   ### Roles
    - Moderator
    - User
-  ### As Moderator you can
+  ### As Moderator, you can
-   - Create a room for listening to music to which users can connect
+   - Create a room for listening to music which users can connect to
    - ...
-  ### As User you can
+  ### As a User, you can
-   - Enter to the rood to listen music
+   - Enter the room to listen to music

 ## Technologies
- ### Front-end:
-  - Figma
  ### Back-end:
   - PostgreSQL
   - JS